Revisiting metric perturbations in tensor-vector-scalar theory: Metric perturbations in TeVeS

 \subsubsection{Matter-frame perturbations}

 Now I will turn to metric perturbations around a spatially flat FRW spacetime in TeVeS.
-The starting point is the set of linear perturbation equations for TeVeS which have been derived in fully covariant form in Ref. \cite{Skordis2006}.
-For simplicity, I shall restrict the analysis to scalar modes only and work within the conformal Newtonian gauge.
-In this case, metric perturbations are characterized by two scalar potentials $\Psi$ and $\Phi$, and the line element in the matter frame is given by
+The starting point is the set of linear perturbation equations derived in Ref. \cite{Skordis2006}.
+For simplicity, I shall consider only scalar modes and work within the conformal Newtonian gauge.
+Perturbations of the metric are then characterized by two scalar potentials $\Psi$ and $\Phi$, and the line element in the matter frame is given by

 Similarly, one needs to consider perturbations of the other fields: While the fluid perturbation variables are defined in the usual way, i.e. the density perturbation, for instance, is expressed in terms of the density contrast $\delta$,